Ultrasound Technician Certification

 Additional Job Requirements for Ultrasound Technicians

 Becoming a successful medical diagnostic sonographer requires advanced knowledge and skill.
-Candidates acquire much of the necessary training through ultrasound education programs and preparation for certification.
-However, some additional requirements may apply to legally practice as a medical sonographer or successfully complete certain job tasks.
+Candidates acquire much of the necessary training through ultrasound education programs and certification preparation.
+However, additional requirements may apply to legally practice as a medical sonographer or complete certain job tasks.

-A significant portion of an ultrasound technician's job is the proper handling of ultrasound equipment.
-This requires the careful placement of an instrument on the body, including subtle changes in depth and angle, to obtain the best ultrasound images possible.
+• Hand-eye coordination: A significant portion of an ultrasound technician’s job is properly handling ultrasound equipment.
+This requires carefully placing an instrument on the body, including subtle changes in depth and angle, to obtain the best ultrasound images possible.

-Effective ultrasound technicians rely on strong communication and interpersonal skills.
-Their job responsibilities involve listening carefully to patients to get all necessary information.
+• Communication Skills: Effective ultrasound technicians rely on strong communication and interpersonal skills.
+Their responsibilities involve listening carefully to patients to get all the necessary information.

 Beyond Sonography: Optional Medical Sonographer Programs

 Some ultrasound technicians pursue other certifications to broaden their employment options.
-In addition to ARRT® and ARDMS® certifications, several other optional certifications can improve a sonographer's chances of professional advancement.
+In addition to ARRT® and ARDMS® certifications, several other optional certifications can improve a sonographer’s professional advancement chances.

 Vascular Certification